Essential Oils In Henna Paste

-Please be careful and responsible in your use of essential oils.
+Please be careful and responsible when using essential oils in henna paste.
 Some oils can be dangerous for people with specific medical conditions.
 Lavender is very mild and a good choice for people who are pregnant, ill, or have very sensitive skin.
 Choosing good, safe, and effective essential oils for use in henna paste requires a lot of trust in a supplier, or a lot of independent research.
 Always be very careful in your choice and make sure that you clients are well aware of the ingredients in your paste.

 Sources and further study: